CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cst_mux/cst-mux_requirements.md

 **HLR‑CST‑MUX‑032**
 The testbench SHALL verify that replay produces identical USP outputs for identical inputs.

+**HLR‑CST‑MUX‑036 — Replay Determinism for New Context Creation Signal** The testbench SHALL verify that replaying identical CST‑MS inputs produces identical new_context_required values in the USP.

 **HLR‑CST‑MUX‑033**
 The testbench SHALL verify that all USP outputs are emitted in a deterministic, fixed order.